netgroup/rose-srv6-control-plane/docs/controller/cli/srv6_usid.rst

 Entering the ``srv6``/``usid`` section
 --------------------------------------

-.. note:: usid requires the argument --addrs-file, that is a YAML file containing the mapping of node names to IP addresses.
+.. note:: usid requires the argument --nodes-file, that is a YAML file containing the mapping of node names to IP addresses.

 .. code:: bash

   controller> srv6
-  controller(srv6)> usid --addrs-file nodes.yml
+  controller(srv6)> usid --nodes-file nodes.yml
   controller(srv6-usid)>

 Section ``srv6``/``usid`` supports the following commands: